The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Here we go.

-And our official gay community update theme.
+Klaus Nomi at our official gay community update theme.

-This, by the way, again from Psychology Today.
+This, by the way, again, from Psychology Today.

-Oh, man, what what a thrill it is.
+Oh, man, what a thrill it is.

 You're able to dig this song out of the archives, ladies and gentlemen.

-If you're wondering what does this guy look like, all I can tell you is that when I listened to this for the first time, and I imagine the looks of the guy singing it, and then I saw a photo of Klaus Nomi.
+All I can tell you is that when I listened to this for the first time, and I imagined the looks of the guy singing it, and then I saw a photo of Klaus Nomi, I was right on the money.

 And you probably are too.

-We're building up here to the big climax.
+So we're building up here to the big climax.

 If you're driving, you might want to pull over at this point.

-And you don't know me.
+Klaus Nomi and you don't know me.

 That's a takeoff on Leslie Gore and you don't own me.

-All right, here's here's here's here's the news again.
+All right, here's the news again.

-This is uh this is from Psychology Today.
+This is from Psychology Today.

 There will always be a battle between the sexes because men and women want different things, quipped the comedian George Burns.